-Read from the following queues primarily: EC (last 7 days), clinic 11 & 12, and Panorex EC.
-There is no expectation of reading pediatric cases.
-The faculty will review these cases with you shortly after your review.
+Read from the following queues primarily: Unread ED with focus on ER plain films (CXR's, KUB, Panarex, and MSK plain films) There is no expectation of reading pediatric cases.
+When these are sufficiently caught up, you can help with ICU and in-patient plain films.
+Faculty will review these cases with you shortly after your review.
 You have a protected noon hour which is usually reserved for Resident conferences.
-We will offer a Faculty case presentation when time allows.
+We will offer Faculty case presentation when time allows.